How Much Deposit to Buy a House in Perth? Realistic Numbers for 2026

 Stamp duty for WA first home buyers in 2026

 This is the part where a lot of online guides are out of date, so read it carefully.
-Western Australia has announced more generous first home buyer duty thresholds in the 2026-27 Housing Taxation Package, but they are not in force yet — so it matters to separate what applies now from what is coming.
+Western Australia has announced more generous first home buyer duty thresholds in the 2026-27 Housing Taxation Package, but they are not in force yet, so it matters to separate what applies now from what is coming.

 For a first home buyer in Perth, the current first home owner rate of transfer duty works like this:

-• Up to $500,000: no transfer duty at all.
+• Up to $600,000: no transfer duty at all.
 A first home fully under this figure is exempt.

-• $500,000 to $700,000: a concessional rate applies, rising gradually from $0 toward the general rate as the price climbs.
+• $600,000 to $800,000: a concessional rate applies, rising gradually from $0 toward the general rate as the price climbs.

-• Above $700,000: the general transfer duty rate applies, the same scale any buyer pays.
+• Above $800,000: the general transfer duty rate applies, the same scale any buyer pays.

-What that means in practice today: buy a first home at or under $500,000 and your stamp duty is $0.
-Between $500,000 and $700,000 you pay a part-rate that grows as the price rises (for example, a $600,000 first home attracts roughly $13,630 in concessional duty right now).
-Once the announced package commences, the $0 band extends to $600,000 and eligible buyers from 7 May 2026 onward are reassessed and refunded.
+What that means in practice today: buy a first home at or under $600,000 and your stamp duty is $0.
+Between $600,000 and $800,000 you pay a part-rate that grows as the price rises (for example, a $700,000 first home attracts roughly $16,150 in concessional duty).
+These thresholds took effect in RevenueWA's systems on 28 July 2026 and apply to contracts dated on or after 7 May 2026; buyers who settled before 28 July at the old thresholds can be reassessed and refunded.
 The exact dollar figure depends on the price, so run NestPath's stamp duty calculator for your number, and confirm the current position with your conveyancer at the time you buy.

 The grant on top: WA First Home Owner Grant